philphilphil/obsidian-standardform/README.md

 # StandardForm
-A plugin for Obsidian that transforms code blocks with logical Standard Form syntax into clean, styled renderings, enhancing readability of logical reconstructions with customizable formatting.
+A plugin for Obsidian that transforms code blocks with logical Standard Form syntax into clean, styled renderings, enhancing readability of logical reconstructions.
 Perfect for philosophy, logic, and formal notation.

 ## Demo